RConsortium/S7/spec/design.md

 ## Classes

-Classes are first class objects (Req2).
+Classes are first class objects (Req2) with the following components:
-A class object is a function which can be called to construct an object of that class.
-It has the following components:

 -   **Name**, a human-meaningful descriptor for the class.
-    This is used for print method and error messages; it does not identify the class.
+    This is used for the default print method and in error messages; it does not identify the class.

 -   **Parent**, the class object of the parent class.
     This implies single inheritance (Req6).